Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 RPM Generation
 ===============

-You can build RPMs instead of building from source.
-Do not do this if you have followed the above steps for build from source.
+You can also build RPMs by running the following command.

 - **$ make rpms**